mvolkmann/blog/src/swift-ui.md

 which separates application code into three groups.
 This differs from UIKit which encourages use of Model-View-Controller (MVC).

+Models ...

-Models holds data and application logic.
+- holds data and application logic
-They are independent from the view code and have no knowledge of it.
+- have no knowledge of view code the uses the data

+Views ...

-Views decides what to render and should be mostly stateless.
+- decide what to render
+- should be mostly stateless
+- are declarative rather than imperative because they describe what to render based on the current data, not when to render it
+- subscribe to changes in ViewModels using the `@ObservedObject` property wrapper
+- react to changes published by ViewModels by rebuilding their bodies
+- can be associated with any number of ViewModels
+- have a `body` var that rebuilds the view any time data in ViewModels they use changes
+- can call the `onReceive` method to register a function to be called when new data is received (couldn't get this to work)

 Any state held in a view using the `@State` property modifier should be transient state such as data related to styling.

-Views reacts to changes published by ViewModels.
-Each View can be associates with any number of ViewModels.
-The `body` var of a View builds new views any time the data in ViewModels they use changes.
-Views are declarative rather than imperative because they describe what to render based on the current data, not when to render it.

-ViewModels bind views to models.
+ViewModels ...

+- are classes (not structs) that implement the `ObservableObject` protocol
+- mark the properties whose values they publish with the `@Published` property wrapper which is a shorthand for explicitly calling `objectWillChange.send()`
-They create and hold model instances, typically in `private` properties.
+- create and hold model instances, typically in `private` properties
+- are passed to views
+- have no knowledge of the views that use them
+- are subscribed to by views to obtain model data
+- have methods (referred to as "intents") that are called by by views to update model data
-They react to model changes by optionally transforming model data and publishing changes so views that observe them can be rebuilt based on the changes.
+- react to model changes by optionally transforming model data and publishing changes

 For example, a ViewModel could get the result of a SQL query from the Model and turn it into an array of objects that it publishes to Views.

-ViewModels must be implemented as classes rather than structs in order to conform to the `ObservableObject` protocol.

 Read-only data flows from the Model, through the ViewModel, and into the View.
 Views call ViewModel functions referred to as "intents"